11 Kitchen Renovation Mistakes to Avoid

 - How big is your space?

-- Where is the kitchen in relation to other rooms?
+- Where are the kitchen and other rooms?

 - Do you have an island?